Unusual Events in Uzbekistan So Far..

 Most adults in Tashkent still live with their parents into their 20s and 30s, for economic reasons.
 Alina lives with her mum, who I think was trying to secretly make me fat.
 She cooked at least 2 meals for me a day, no matter what time I left in the morning or came back at night.
 The few days that I had to get up really early, she made my breakfast the night before, to make sure that I wouldn’t go hungry.
 Even when I got back late, there was a meal made for me.
 And of course there was always tea ready for me.

 Many Uzbeks live in simple dwellings and don’t have much to give.
-One of the things that makes underrated Uzbekistan so underrated, is the heart of Uzbeks.
+That doesn’t stop them from giving though!
+One of the things that makes Uzbekistan so underrated, is the heart of Uzbeks.
 They have big hearts and will give you everything they have to make sure that you’re fed and safe.

 Getting to Khazhikent (ходжикент) in Underrated Uzbekistan